dhafirm/persons-finder/README.md

 # Welcome

-This is a start-up Git repo for a project we are calling 'Persons finder'.
+This is a Git repo for a project called 'Persons finder' to demo the use of REST API.

-Your job is to create a set of API's that will feed a mobile application that has one purpose: find people around you.
+The idea is to create a set of API's that will feed a mobile application that has one purpose: find people around you.

 Requirements:
 - POST API to create a 'person'